Jake Paul vs. Anthony Joshua: Background and build-up

-"This isn't an AI simulation.
+This isn't an AI simulation.
 This is Judgment Day, A professional heavyweight fight against an elite world champion in his prime.
 When I beat Anthony Joshua, every doubt disappears, and no one can deny me the opportunity to fight for a world title.
 To all my haters, this is what you wanted.
 To the people of the United Kingdom, I am sorry.
-On Friday, December 19, under the lights in Miami, live globally only on Netflix, the torch gets passed and Britain's Goliath gets put to sleep."
+On Friday, December 19, under the lights in Miami, live globally only on Netflix, the torch gets passed and Britain's Goliath gets put to sleep.

 Joshua said, "Jake or anyone can get this work.
-No mercy [...]
+No mercy ...
 I'm about to break the internet over Jake Paul's face."
 Hearn noted the risks for Paul, suggesting he may face a harsh reality in the ring against a top-tier opponent.
-There was a clause in the contract, despite heavyweight being unlimited, Joshua was not to weigh more than 245 pounds.
+A clause in the contract stated that, despite heavyweight being unlimited, Joshua was not to weigh more than 245 pounds.
 Nakisa Bidarian said the fight was originally going to be targeted for Spring 2026 after Paul originally started calling out Joshua as early as March 2025.
+During the build up, Paul likened the fight to Ruiz's upset victory over Joshua, suggesting that he could achieve a similar outcome.
+He was confident in his abilities, claiming he possessed speed, footwork, and resilience that could challenge Joshua, also noting that he is a much smaller opponent.

+For his preparation, Paul brought in heavyweight contenders Frank Sánchez, Jared Anderson and Lawrence Okolie.
+According to trainer Joe Gallagher, Okolie had spoken positively about Paul's training efforts.
+Two weeks before the fight, Paul was seen in a video sporting a black eye, which he sustained during a sparring session with Okolie.
+Despite the injury, Paul was expected to fully recover in time for the fight.
+During the interview, Paul mentioned his current weight of 215 pounds, indicating he needed to reach between 218 and 220 pounds for the bout.